BY CRAIG AND MARC KIELBURGER

 We asked experts: How can we encourage Canadians, especially young people, to experience our country’s rich cultural diversity and get to know each other’s religions and cultures?

-Brian Carwana, director of Encounter World Religions Centre in Guelph, Ont.
+Brian Carwana, Executive Director of Encounter World Religions Centre in Guelph, Ont.

 “We should teach religion in schools, not confessionally, but factually so as to promote religiously literate citizens (as is done in Britain).
 However, there is simply no substitute for actually visiting houses of worship and meeting community leaders.
 Once you have been inside a temple, a mosque, a synagogue, maybe shared a meal and had a conversation or two, the stereotyping recedes very fast.”